 Lawrence A. Siebert (51), President, Chief Executive Officer and Director.
-Mr. Siebert was appointed President of Chembio Diagnostics, Inc. and a member of our board of directors upon consummation of the merger.
-Mr. Siebert has been Chairman of Chembio Diagnostic Systems Inc. for approximately 12 years and its President since May 2002.
-Mr. Siebert's background is in private equity and venture capital investing.
+Mr. Siebert was appointed Chief Executive Officer of Chembio Diagnostics, Inc. and Chairman of our board of directors upon consummation of the merger of the Company and Chembio Diagnostic Systems, Inc. in 2004.
+Mr. Siebert has been Chairman of Chembio Diagnostic Systems Inc., for approximately 16 years and its President since May 2002.
+Prior to his involvment with Chembio Diagnostic Systems, Inc., in 1992 Mr. Siebert was involved in private equity and venture capital investing.
 From 1982 to 1991, Mr. Siebert was associated with Stanwich Partners, Inc, which during that period invested in middle market manufacturing and distribution companies.
 From 1992 to 1999, Mr. Siebert was an investment consultant and business broker with Siebert Capital Corp. and Siebert Associates LLC, and was a principal investor in a privately held test and measurement company which was sold in 2002.
 Mr. Siebert received a JD from Case Western Reserve University School of Law in 1981 and a BA with Distinction in Economics from the University of Connecticut in 1978.